accessibility__skip_menu__jump_to_main

 time period considered here (Fig. 2b).
 The frequency dis-

-tribution of ERA5 is slightly shifted towards lower values
+tribution of ERAS is slightly shifted towards lower values

 compared to observations.
 This shift is reflected by a slightly